-Type 1 diabetes is an autoimmune disease characterized by the destruction of pancreatic islet cells, which are critical to glucose metabolism, by autoreactive T cells.
-These lymphocytes mistakenly attack pancreatic islet cells as if they were a foreign body, like an infection.
+Type 1 diabetes is an autoimmune disease characterized by the destruction of pancreatic islet cells, which are critical to glucose metabolism by producing insulin, by autoreactive T cells.
+These lymphocytes mistakenly attack pancreatic islet cells as if they were a foreign body, like a viral or bacterial infection.

 In addition, regulatory T-cells (which are often called Tregs) modulate the immune system and would generally reduce the effect of an autoimmune attack.
 Tregs act like brakes that normally prevent the mistaken attacks, like on the pancreatic islet cells, without affecting the whole immune system.
 A branch of diabetes research has suggested that Tregs could be the key to treating type 1 diabetes.

 Once the pancreatic islet cells are damaged, they no longer produce hormones, especially insulin, that help regulate the levels of blood glucose.
-Without insulin, the blood glucose levels increase rapidly leading to long term damage to eyesight, kidneys, limbs, heart and other organs.
-In fact, type 1 diabetes can be deadly if the uncontrolled blood sugar leads to a life-threatening condition called diabetic keto-acidosis.
-Without regular insulin injections, a patient has little chance of living beyond a week or so, and even then it will be a horrifically painful demise.
+Without insulin, the blood glucose levels increase rapidly leading to long-term damage to eyesight, kidneys, limbs, heart and other organs.
+In fact, type 1 diabetes can be deadly if the uncontrolled blood sugar leads to a life-threatening condition called diabetic ketoacidosis.
+Without regular insulin injections, a patient has little chance of living beyond a short period of time, and even then it could be a horrifically painful demise.

 Currently, there are no known cures for type 1 diabetes.
 The only treatment for the disease are regular injections of human insulin, manufactured from genetically engineered E. coli cultures.
 In addition, careful diet and lifestyle management helps regulate blood glucose levels, although it cannot replace insulin injections.
 (See Note 1)